indexed-finance/docs/community/nirn-faq.md

 ## A New Lending Market Has Opened Up For An Asset On A Supported Protocol.
 Can We Integrate It?

 Yes!
 This is simple for us to do - one of the requirements of our protocol adapters is the ability to list supported markets.
-If a new market opens up on an existing protocol, the appropriate protocol adapter can
+If a new market opens up on an existing protocol, the appropriate protocol adapter can deploy a new token adapter, exposing the vault to the new market.

 ## The Asset I Want To Lend Only Has A Market On One Protocol.
 Should I Use Nirn?